andreadidio98/CPP_VU/index.md

 ```

-To keep it simple, what a recursion function essentially does, is calling a function, in order to understand this easily, think of a the recursive function calling other functions, the only difference being is that the function has the same name and same functionality.
+To keep it simple, what a recursive function essentially does, is calling a function, in order to understand this easily, think of a the recursive function calling other functions, the only difference being is that the function has the same name and same functionality.

 # <a name="module6"></a>Module 6

+## Namespaces

+There are five kinds of scopes:

+1. **Global** scope, e.g., global variables
+2. **Local** scope, e.g., confining a variable between two curly brackets
+3. **Class** scope, e.g., class members
+4. **Function** scope, e.g., variables declared within a function
+5. **Statement** scope, e.g., *int i* in a for loop

+Sometimes, we want to "bend" these scopes, in such a way that we can address functions (or variables) with the same name correctly.
+Imagine having a classrooom of 200 students; the probability that there is more than one student with the sae first name is pretty high.
+A teacher could start addressing a one of those students with their full name or, very unlikely, their address if two students have the same full name.
+In C++, namespaces can be used exactly in these occasions.
+As you have seen by now, in your C++ programs, you will include different libraries (through the #include preprocessor directive, for example *#include <iostream>*), you have defined a function called *log()* that prints to *STDOUT*, an std::string, if a library you have imported also has a function called *log()*, when you call the function, how will the compiler know which function you are calling?
+This is where namespaces come into play.
+Using namespace, you can define the context in which names are defined.
+In essence, a namespace defines a scope.

 ## Classes